gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

   encryption will be the used as payload for a DTLS chunk that will be the only chunk in the SCTP packet to be sent.
 DATA chunks are accepted and handled according to section 4 of {{RFC9260}}.
-  Data chunk with dedicated PPID (4242) will be sent and received unencrypted.

 - If an SCTP restart is occurring there are exception rules to the above.
 The COOKIE-ECHO and COOKIE-ACK SHALL be sent protected by DTLS chunk using a restart DCI.
-The DTLS chunk with restart DCI is continuning to protect any SCTP chunks sent while being in SCTP state ESTABLISHED until the DTLS chunk state reaches VALIDATION, where a newely established traffic DCI SHALL be used instead for protecting future SCTP chunks.
+The DTLS chunk with restart DCI is continuning to protect any SCTP chunks sent while being in SCTP state ESTABLISHED, VALIDATION and PROTECTED, until a newely established traffic DCI are ready to be used instead to protect future SCTP chunks.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3